S. 522: Credit Union Board Modernization Act

 Who benefits from S. 522?

-If a federal credit union is more than 5 years old and earns 1 or 2 ratings for both overall condition and management, it could cut required board meetings from 12 a year to 6.
+A credit union more than 5 years old that earns 1 or 2 ratings for both its overall condition and its management could switch to the 6-meeting schedule.

-Executives at well-rated credit unions could spend less time preparing for monthly board meetings and more time on day-to-day operations.
+Staff at well-rated credit unions would spend less time preparing monthly board packets and more time on day-to-day operations.

 Who is affected by S. 522?